KaineRecycler/Offline-Browser-For-Windows-PC/README.md

 # Offline Website Browser
 It is a small tool for viewing local websites based on Chromium (using CefSharp).
 It can view both static html files with CSS and JS in a simple folder and packed files in .zip archive.
 Also this tool provides search indexing for all .html and .htm files based on `<title>` tag.
 Works perfectly with zipped html files and zip files that contain the downloaded offline website.
-So you can grab entire website, pack it into zip and view it using this tool and even search for separate pages.
+So you can grab entire website, pack it into zip and view it using this tool and even search for separate pages and search and interact within pages.

+this offline browser also has a built in browsing history section and a new feature which allows you to download the entire browsing history activity and puts them into a WACZ format so that later you can easily browse it again using webrecorders replayweb.page tool.

 This tool was created as a replacement for ZIM archives for grabbing wikimedia-based websites.
 ZIM archive creation pipeline doesn't seem robust to me so i decided to make this tool.
 It's more transparent to developer than ZIM.